ismyba/map_ip_bruteforce/README.md

 # map_ip_bruteforce
-A simple python script to map ip adresses behind ssh brute force
+A simple python script to map ip adresses behind ssh brute force, using folium and ipstack for gathering infos about the ip adress